Carmelleonie/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-Write a script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
+Write a script that lists all cities from the database hbtn_0e_4_usa